rodloboz/pubcrawler/README.md

 ## Structuring the packs files

-The `app/javascript/packs/application.js`is webpack's javascript entry point.
-You should use it to require the components your application needs, both npm modules installed with `yarn` and your own local javascript components, which can go in their own folder in `app/javascript/components`.
+The `app/javascript/packs/application.js` is webpack's javascript entry point.
+You should use it to require the components your application needs, both npm modules installed with `yarn` and your own local javascript components, which should go in their own folder, such as in `app/javascript/components`.

-Some npm modules require your to import their own css in order to work property.
-You should set up `application.js` to import a css file from where all modules' stylesheets will be imported:
+Some npm modules require you to import their own css in order to work properly.
+You can set up `application.js` to import a css file from where all modules' stylesheets will be imported:

 ```javascript
 import './application.css';
 ```

-and let rails know you'll be importing CSS from in your javascript by adding this to your `application.html.erb` layout:
+and let rails know you'll be importing CSS from inside your webpack javascript by adding this to your `application.html.erb` layout:

 ```ruby
 <%= stylesheet_pack_tag 'application', media: 'all' %>